Federal Building and U.S. Courthouse, Port Huron

 Public Parking and Transportation

-Parking is available around the building and in nearby surface lots.
-Metered parking is generally located to the west of the courthouse and un-metered parking to the east.
-Blue Water Area Transit [nongovernment site] serves Port Huron and has routes close to the courthouse.
+Metered parking is available on the public side street west of the courthouse and at nearby surface lots.
+Blue Water Area Transit serves Port Huron and has routes close to the courthouse.

 The Blue Water Federal Credit Union is located on the first floor.
 Hours of operation are 9 a.m.–4:30 p.m.
 Monday through Thursday and 8 a.m.–4:30 p.m.
 Friday.